Shukaaa/docsi/src/content/Environment.md

     - The `assets` folder contains all the assets. (changeable inside the config) <br/>
       - The `logo.png` file is the logo of the static site. <br/>
     - The `content` folder contains all the content files. (changeable inside the config) <br/>
       - All the files in the `content` folder will be converted to HTML.
-(Currently only Markdown is supported) <br/>
+(Only Markdown is supported) <br/>
     - The `css` folder contains all the CSS files (All files get compressed to one file "`style.css`", changeable inside the config). <br/>
       - The `default.css` file is the default CSS file that contains the styling for the Markdown Elements. <br/>
       - The `highlight.css` file is the CSS file for the code highlighting theme. <br/>